vardhanv/onprem-sns/README.md

 12. Put or delete objects into your bucket.
 You should see notifications appear on your on-prem SNS receiver

+13. If you find issues, report them via github

-13. Have fun, and send me $10 on my paypal account :)
+14. Have fun, and send me $10 on my paypal account :)